 This piece continues a partnership between HowlRound and the League of Professional Theatre Women (LPTW).
 For many years, LPTW has been publishing an annual magazine, Women in Theatre (WIT).
-This year they’ve expanded the magazine to include an online format and are collaborating with HowlRound to provide content covering an array of issues and perspectives within the theater, all highlighting women’s voices.
+This year they’ve expanded the magazine to include an online format and are collaborating with HowlRound to provide content covering an array of issues and perspectives within the theatre, all highlighting women’s voices.
 The co-editors for this project are Eliza Bent and Alexis Clements.
 Look for bi-monthly content from WIT on HowlRound ranging from interviews to articles and blog responses.
 Find all WIT content here.

 My notes were a list of apologies that had fallen out of her mouth without hesitation.

 Clear direction, followed by “does that make sense?”